yazz/VisualJS/README.md

 ## What is Yazz?
-Yazz is a decentralised app store, which allows you to build Web apps visually.
-It runs on the web, on PC/Mac/Linux (desktop application or NodeJS) or as a container (Docker, Kubernetes).
+Yazz is a both an IDE for building small web applications and a decentralised app store.
+Yazz allows you to build Web apps visually.
+Yazz runs on the web, PC/Mac/Linux (desktop application or NodeJS) or as a container (Docker, Kubernetes).
 To develop an app:

-- Start Yazz web server
+- Start the Yazz web server
 - Create an app in your web browser
 - Share the app with others by sending them the app URL